y-uti/update-pecl-stats/README.md

 update-pecl-stats
 =================

+*This fix has already been applied to official releases so you don't need to apply the fix.
+Please use the latest release from https://pecl.php.net/package/stats.*

+---

 This is a script to replace library source files used in PECL::stats (ver.
 1.0.3).

-For PHP 7, the fix has been applied to the master branch in https://github.com/Sean-Der/pecl-math-stats

 ### Usage